kurtmckee/feedparser/docs/index.rst

 This documentation lives at `http://feedparser.org/docs/
 <http://feedparser.org/docs/>`_.
 If you're reading it somewhere else, you may
-not have the latest version.RSSAtomCDFXMLfeedparserPython
+not have the latest version.

 This documentation is provided by the author "as is" without any express or implied warranties.
 See :ref:`license` for more details.